After Effects training in-class or online

 Chris

 Armada offers After Effects training to users at all levels.
-See Introduction to After Effects and Advanced After Effects.
+See Introduction to After Effects and Intermediate/Advanced After Effects.

 Chris Nelthorpe - Adobe Certified Instructor, expert in Premiere Pro, After Effects and Audition